Spectral correlations of dynamical Resonance Fluorescence: Bare Resonance Fluorescence

 where $\sigma = \ket{G}\bra{X}$ represents the lowering TLS operator, ${\Tilde{\omega}}_{\sigma} =\omega_\sigma - \omega_L$ is the detuning between the driving frequency and the transition frequency of the two-level system, and $\Omega(t)$ represents a Gaussian pulse envelope of the form,

-where $\tau_d$ is the pulse duration and $\Theta$ denotes the pulse area.
+where $\tau_d$ is the pulse duration, $t_0$ the pulse center, and $\Theta$ denotes the pulse area.
 The dissipative nature of the system is incorporated through a Lindblad master equation, which accounts for the spontaneous emission with a decay rate $\gamma_\sigma$,

 where the Lindblad superoperator is defined as $\mathcal{L}_c\rho = 2c\rho c^\dagger - c^\dagger c\rho - \rho c^\dagger c$.
 By solving this master equation, we can calculate correlation functions that will help us clarify the dynamics of the emission of the system for different time bins.